mahuntington/panpsychism/unit_03/w08d02/morning_exercise/README.md

 5. Discuss which cards that you'd like to take and work on for your first stab at the project.
 It's advisable to select things that won't have you working inside the same file - this way you won't have merge conflicts (so perhaps somene can do some styling while the other person works on some logic). *Add yourself* to the card (`Members`) and move it over to the "In Progress" List.
 6. Have you run into any issues?
 Can you see how this might be advantageous to use when working with other people?
+7. If you have extra time, try giving [Scrum poker](https://www.mountaingoatsoftware.com/tools/planning-poker) a try on your cards and assign them a value.
+Because you're doing this remotely (and I've seen this done in multiple settings even in-person), you will count to three and then throw up your fingers to show your number estimation (kind of like rock, paper, scissors).
+If your numbers are totally off (one of you throws a 1 and the other throws a 5), you can each discuss why you assigned it that number.